Native American studies: History

 The Native American historical experience is marked by forcible and sometimes cooperative attempts at assimilation into mainstream European-American culture (Americanization).
 Beginning with missionaries and leading up to federally controlled schools, the aim was to educate American Indians so that they could return to their communities and facilitate cultural assimilation.
 As described by David Beck in his article "American Indian Higher Education before 1974: From Colonization to Self-Determination", the schools were a tool for assimilation.
 Their focus was not academic, but training for industrial or domestic jobs.

-The Civil Rights Movement of the 1950s-1960s contested mainstream methods of assimilationist indoctrination and the curriculum in K-12 schools and universities throughout the United States.
+The Civil Rights Movement of the 1950s–60s contested mainstream methods of assimilationist indoctrination and the curriculum in K-12 schools and universities throughout the United States.
 American Indian students, coupled with sympathetic professors, assisted in creating programs with new goals.
 Rather than being focused on education for community assimilation there was a move to educate for empowerment.
 Programs that practiced community outreach and focused on student retention on campus arose from that movement.
 The school programs fostered a new interpretation of American Indian history, sociology, and politics.

-During the First Convocation of American Indian Scholars in March 1970 at Princeton University, indigenous scholars drafted a plan to develop "Native American Studies as an Academic Disclipine", which would defend indigenous control of land and indigenous rights and would ultimately reform US Indian Policy.
+During the First Convocation of American Indian Scholars in March 1970 at Princeton University, indigenous scholars drafted a plan to develop "Native American Studies as an Academic Discipline", which would defend indigenous control of land and indigenous rights and would ultimately reform US Indian Policy.
 This discipline would be informed by traditional knowledge, especially oral history, and would "defend indigenous nationhood in America".

 In contrast to Western anthropology, the knowledge base of Native American studies is endogenous, emerging from indigenous communities.
 Developers of Native American studies widely dismissed scientific objectivity, since Western cultural biases have historically informed anthropology and other disciplines.

-Decolonizing Native American Studies
+Discourse about diversity and decolonization

+Since the inception of Native American Studies, there’s been discourse on the question of who should study and contribute to the field of Native Americans Studies.
+These fundamental questions range from who can study Native American Studies in undergraduate courses to how academics of non-Indian descent dominate Native American Studies and surrounding discourse.